Vinous-throated parrotbill

-The vinous-throated parrotbill (Sinosuthora webbiana) is a species of parrotbill in the family Paradoxornithidae; formerly, it was placed in the closely related Sylviidae or Timaliidae.
+The vinous-throated parrotbill (Suthora webbiana) is a species of parrotbill in the family Paradoxornithidae; formerly, it was placed in the closely related Sylviidae or Timaliidae.
 It is found in China, Japan, Korea, Mongolia, Russia, Taiwan, and Vietnam.
 Its natural habitat is subtropical or tropical moist montane forests.

 Taxonomy and systematics

 The vinous-throated parrotbill was described in 1852 by John Gould and placed in the genus Suthora, where it sat with other small browner parrotbills.
 Later parrotbills were merged into two genera, Conostoma and Paradoxornis; with this species being placed in Paradoxornis.
 Recent DNA studies have shown that the genus Paradoxornis is paraphyletic, and that it should be split.
 It is suggested that the vinous-throated parrotbill should be placed in the genus Sinosuthora.
 The vinous-throated parrotbill is very closely related to the ashy-throated parrotbill, and hybrids have been reported between the two species in Vietnam and China, as well as in Italy where both species have become established.
+It is now placed in its original genus, the Suthora in International Ornithologists' Union bird list 13.2.

 The specific name webbiana commemorates the English botanist Philip Barker Webb.
 The species is sometimes referred to as Webb's parrotbill.